US: Republican leaders criticise Trump’s Mar-a-Lago dinner with Fuentes and Kanye

 When asked if he would support Trump should he become the party’s 2024 nominee, the senate minority leader repeated, “There is simply no room in the Republican Party for antisemitism or white supremacy…That would apply to all of the leaders in the party who will be seeking offices.”

-The top two Republicans break the silence about former United States President Donald Trump’s dinner with white supremacist Nick Fuentes and musician Ye (formerly known as Kanye West) who has recently come under fire for his antisemitic remarks.
+The top two Republicans broke the silence about former United States president Donald Trump’s dinner with white supremacist Nick Fuentes and musician Ye (formerly known as Kanye West) who has recently come under fire for his anti-semitic remarks.

 On Tuesday, Senate minority leader and Republican Mitch McConnell during his weekly address told reporters, “There is no room in the Republican party for antisemitism or white supremacy and anyone meeting with people advocating that point of view, in my judgment, are highly unlikely to ever be elected president of the United States.”